mikkokallio/bicep-workshop/README.md

 - Change the symbolic name of the resource `storageAccount` to `sa`.
 This is a common naming convention for storage accounts.
 - Try deploying the same template again without any other changes.
 What happens?
 - Change the replication of the storage account from LRS to GRS.
-(Hint: You need to change a value under `sku`.
-Use the )
+Hint: You need to change a value under `sku`.
+Use the resource definition article linked above to check possible values.
 - Preview deployment with `az deployment group what-if --template-file main.bicep`.
 - If the changes look ok, run the deployment, using the same command as in Task 1.1.
-- Change the names of all the subnets in some consistent way and re-deploy.
+- If there were files in that storage account when you change the replication from LRS to GRS, would those files be affected?

-## Task 1.3: Delete a resource
+## Task 1.3: Add comments and delete a resource

 - Apply comments to a resource.
-You can use // for one line at a time or comment out a whole block with /* */
+You can use `//` for one line at a time or comment out a whole block with `/* */`.
+Try adding, for example `// To be changed!` at the end of the `location` line.
+Deploy or run what-if.
-- Note: If you're familiar with Java, C#, it's easy to remember the comments work the same way.
-- Deploy again.
 What happens?
+Change the comment so that it works.
+- Note: If you're familiar with programming languages like Java or C#, it's easy to remember the comments work the same way.
+- Change the location of the storage account to `westeurope`.
+Deploy again or run what-if.
+What happens?
+- Comment out the resource definition.
+In other words, put `/* */` around the whole code block that defines the storage account.
 - Read this article.
 What is needed to actually delete a resource?
 - After figuring out how to delete the resources, remove the comments and re-deploy the resource.
 - Change the location into something else than westeurope and re-reploy using the same mode as above.
 Does it work?
 - Change location back to westeurope.

-## Task 1.4: Dependent resources -- add a VM to the vnet
+## Task 1.4: Dependent resources

 This task involves creating a resource that is dependent on another.
-- Create a VM using this template (add link)
-- Check that parameters are in place.
-- Deploy to check the VM is created in the right subnet.
+- Create an app service plan and app using the templates in https://learn.microsoft.com/en-us/training/modules/build-first-bicep-template/3-define-resources.
+- Change the symbolic names of the two new resources to `xxx` and `yyy`, respectively.
+Deploy or run what-if.
+What happens?
+If any errors occur, fix references so that the code works again.
+- Change the names of the resources to `xxx` and `yyy`, respectively, and change the locations of both resources to `westeurope`.
 - Add descriptions where applicable.
 (From here on, do this every time you add new params, resources, etc.)

 ## Task 1.4: Rollback a deployment